robinbest/imgui-opengl/README.md

     ./bin/imgui-opengl
 ```

-If things go well, you'll see the main window with original title!
+If things go well, you'll see the main window with the original title!
 ![OpenGL Example](./images/opengl0.png)

 ### License